- Portable Games

 In 2009, public reports began to circulate about the emergence of the Plaga parasite in the small nation of Kijuju, West Africa.
 The BSAA deployed infiltration agent Reynard Fisher to blend in with the populace and gather information.

 During the incident, Reynard Fisher, SOU Alpha Team and the backup Delta Team were killed in action except for Delta Team's captain Josh Stone, and the existence of a new B.O.W.
 Uroboros was witnessed.
-The surviving agents discovered the doomsday Uroboros Project and the involvement of the TRICELL pharmaceutical division in biological weapons sale and manufacture, as-well as the company's collusion with bioterrorist Albert Wesker and kidnapping of Jill Valentine.
+The surviving agents discovered the doomsday Uroboros Project and the involvement of TRICELL in biological weapons sale and manufacture, as well as the company's collusion with bioterrorist Albert Wesker and the kidnapping of Jill Valentine and thousands of people all over the world.
 The incident was resolved through the actions of Redfield, Alomar, Valentine and Stone in the death of Wesker.

 Philosophy University Incident (2010)